Skip to main content

 Starting Today: The Minimum Viable Practice

-Whether you choose paper or digital, the research-backed starting point is the same:
+Whether you choose paper or digital, this evidence-informed starting point keeps the practice small:

 That's it.
 The elaborate systems come later, if you want them.
 Most people find they don't need them.